Help end Western Canada's helicopter killing Programs

 Wolf kill programs hurt wolves and ecosystems.

-BRITISH COLUMBIA WOLF KILLING PROGRAM
+BRITISH COLUMBIA's WOLF KILL PROGRAM

-In British Columbia, a government-sanctioned aerial-gunning program for wolves began in 2015 and has now killed more than 2,000 wolves.
-The program continues to expand into more areas of the province, while caribou ranges continue to be logged, including the clear-cutting of old-growth forests that these animals depend upon for their survival.
-This practice is not only leading to the demise of caribou, but it is also causing the collapse of the last functioning inland rainforest on the planet.
+In British Columbia, a government-sanctioned aerial-gunning program for wolves began in 2015.
+The program continues to expand into more areas of the province where thousands of wolves have been gunned down, while important caribou ranges continue to be logged by clear-cutting old-growth forests that these animals depend upon.

 Logging practices and new roads take a huge toll on caribou by disturbing and altering the habitat they have evolved to survive in.